-As one can conjecture by their name, miniature paintings are handmade paintings of very small size.
+Miniature paintings are handmade paintings of very small size.
 They are widely loved for capturing intricate details by the use of delicate brushwork.

-Available at Delhi:-Rajasthali, Poonam Backiliwal, Bharti Delhi(Emporioum), Kamala, State Emporioums, CP
+Available at Delhi:- Rajasthali, Poonam Backiliwal, Bharti Delhi(Emporioum), Kamala, State Emporioums, CP

-Available at Mumbai:-Amber
+Available at Mumbai:- Amber

-Shop in Jaipur at: Rajasthali
+Shop in Jaipur at:- Rajasthali

 Natural Sources and Materials

-Materials such as paper, palm leaves, wood, marble and cloth are used to accomplish this ancient work of art.
+In addition, materials such as paper, palm leaves, wood, marble and cloth are used to accomplish this ancient work of art.
 These paintings are generally not made on a very large scale.